 Update: Poor people

-I’m basically saying that because adverts are not well targetted, the majority of advert views are wasted.
+I’m basically saying that because adverts are not well targeted, the majority of advert views are wasted.
 They’re mind pollution.

 But in order for adverts to get more accurate, the ad companies need to collect personal information about us: what we do online, what we like etc. So we’re supposed to hand over our privacy, just so we can ethically view “free” stuff on the Internet?